-Attribute Description Setting New Password Password Modificati on Result ds-pwp- attribute -value- check- substring s: true bjense Success ds-pwp- attribute -value- check- substring s: true bjensen Failure: 19 (Constraint Violation) ds-pwp- attribute -value- check- substring s: true bjensens Failure: 19 (Constraint Violation) because contain a Babs's er • bjensen because matches • bjensen setting is does not when the is rejected in the password and contains is is allowed v false because exactly match e setting is true d contains Bab does not bute values in both cases exactly Babs's user ID. when the the password a, and rejected be because the ds-pwp-character-set-validator Attributes
+Attribute Description Setting New Password Password Modification Result ds-pwp- attribute- value-check- substrings: false bjensens Success ds-pwp- attribute- value-check- substrings: true bjense Success ds-pwp- attribute- value-check- substrings: true bjensen Failure: 19 (Constraint Violation) ds-pwp- attribute- value-check- substrings: true bjensens Failure: 19 (Constraint Violation) password does values in Babs bjensen is reje password exact ID. bjensens is allo because the p red in both cases be s not contain any of s's entry. cted in both cases i ctly matches and co pwed when the sett assword does not e when the setting is i f the attribute because the ontains Babs's user ting is false xactly match, tains Babs's user II ds-pwp-attribute-value-min-substring-length gth of the substring substring checking Default: 0.

-Attribute Description

-ds-pwp-attribute-value-min- substring-length The minimal length of the substring within the password when substring checking is enabled.

-Default: 0.

-Attribute Description ds-pwp-character-set-allow- unclassified-characters Whether this password validator allows passwords to contain characters outside of any of the user-defined character sets and ranges.
+Attribute Description ds-pwp-character-set-allow-unclassified-characters Whether this password validator allows passwords to contain characters outside of any of the user-defined character sets and ranges.
 Default: false. ds-pwp-character-set-min-character-sets Minimum number of character sets and ranges that a password must contain.
 Use in conjunction with optional character sets and ranges (those requiring zero characters).
 The value must include any mandatory character sets and ranges (those requiring greater than zero characters).
 This is useful in situations where a password must contain characters from mandatory character sets and ranges, and characters from at least N optional character sets and ranges.
-For example, it is quite common to require that a password contains at least one non-alphanumeric character as well as characters from two alphanumeric character sets (lower-case, upper-case, digits).
-In this case, this property should be set to 3.

-Attribute Description ds-pwp-character-set-character- set A character set containing characters that a password may contain, and a value indicating the minimum number of characters required from that set.
+For example, it is quite common to require that a password contains at least one non-alphanumeric character sets (lower-case, upper-case, digits).
+In this case, this property should be set to 3. ds-pwp-character-set-character-set A character set containing characters that a password may contain, and a value indicating the minimum number of characters required from that set.
 Each value must be an integer (indicating the minimum required characters from the set which may be zero, indicating that the character set is optional) followed by a colon and the characters to include in that set.
 For example, 3:abcdefghijklmnopqrstuvwxyz indicates that a user password must contain at least three characters from the set of lowercase ASCII letters.
-Multiple character sets can be defined in separate values, although no character can appear in more than one character set. ds-pwp-character-set-character-set-ranges A character range containing characters that a password may contain, and a value indicating the minimum number of characters required from that range.
+Multiple character sets can be defined in separate values, although no character can appear in more than one character set. ds-pwp-character-set-character-set-ranges A character range containing characters that a password may contain and a value indicating the minimum number of characters required from that range.
 Each value must be an integer (indicating the minimum required characters from the range which may be zero, indicating that the character range is optional) followed by a colon and one or more range specifications.
-A range specification is 3 characters: the first character allowed, a minus, and the last character allowed.
-For example, 3:A-Za-z0-9.
-The ranges in each value should not overlap, and the characters in each range specification should be ordered.